robinske/personal-site/_posts/2016-07-15-monads-part-2-the-free-monad.markdown

 }
 {% endhighlight %}

-Maybe your code doesn't have functions that look like that, but the architecture is behaving the same - you have composed a bunch of functions that are each added to the stack.
+Over the course of your programs you'll build up something similar - you have composed a bunch of functions that are each added to the stack.
 If your business logic is complicated enough (in this case, maybe the `doSomething` functions are recursive or making `n` additional function calls), you might encounter `StackOverflowError`s.

 The `Free Monad`, on the other hand, created a nested, list-like structure that stores all of the functions on the _heap_.
 The trick is that these then have to be evaluated in a loop (or a tail recursive call).